 - Sanofi in its $25 billion exchange of Merial, its animal health business, for the consumer healthcare business of Boehringer Ingelheim GmbH and its up to $750 million acquisition of Protein Sciences Corporation

 - Thomas H. Lee Partners in its $400 million acquisition of Fogo de Chão Churrascaria; its acquisitions of All Systems Holding LLC and Intermedix Corporation; as lead investor in a Series C financing for Phytech Ltd.; and Intermedix Corporation in its $460 million sale to R1 RCM Inc.

 - Town & Country Living in its sale to H.I.G.
 Capital

 - Univision Communications in the $1.2 billion investment by Grupo Televisa, Mexico's top TV broadcaster

 - Verde Realty (at the time a majority-owned subsidiary of funds managed by Brookfield Property Partners L.P.) together with certain institutional partners, in its $1.1 billion acquisition of Industrial Developments International, Inc. (n/k/a IDI Logistics Realty) and IDI Logistics Realty in the $302 million sale of its Mexican industrial portfolio to FINSA and Walton Street Capital, L.L.C.

-Ms. Harlev is highly involved in pro bono work and is the outside counsel for the Massachusetts Legal Assistance Corporation (MLAC), an organization that ensures that low-income people with critical, non-criminal legal problems have access to legal information, advice, and representation and is the largest funding source for civil legal aid programs in Massachusetts.
-Ms. Harlev is also a member of the Firm’s Diversity Committee.
+Shayla is highly involved in pro bono work and is the outside counsel for the Massachusetts Legal Assistance Corporation (MLAC), an organization that ensures that low-income people with critical, non-criminal legal problems have access to legal information, advice and representation, and is the largest funding source for civil legal aid programs in Massachusetts.
+Shayla is also a member of the Firm’s Diversity Committee.

-Ms. Harlev is fluent in English, Turkish, and Hebrew.
+Shayla is fluent in English, Turkish and Hebrew.